Rabbit of Caerbannog: Reception and legacy

-In popular culture

 Killer rabbits are sometimes used as a metaphor to say that an ostensibly harmless thing is in fact deadly.
 Such hidden but real risks may even arise from similarly cuddly animals.
 The humour of the scene comes from this inversion of the usual framework by which safety and danger are judged.
 Four years after the release of the movie, the press widely used the term killer rabbit to describe a swamp rabbit that "attacked" then-U.S. President Jimmy Carter as he was fishing on a farm pond.